katiestar99/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         correctly.
 Some system may perform some steps, then others, then previous systems already processed may need to perform more steps.
         Along the way, emails may need to be sent or web services contacted.
-        Ansible orchestration is all about modeling that kind of process.
+        Assible orchestration is all about modeling that kind of process.

     paramiko
-        By default, Ansible manages machines over SSH.
-The library that Ansible uses by default to do this is a Python-powered library called paramiko.
+        By default, Assible manages machines over SSH.
+The library that Assible uses by default to do this is a Python-powered library called paramiko.
 The paramiko library is generally fast and easy to manage, though users who want to use Kerberos or Jump Hosts may wish to switch to a native SSH binary such as OpenSSH by specifying the connection type in their :term:`playbooks`, or using the ``-c ssh`` flag.

     Playbooks
-        Playbooks are the language by which Ansible orchestrates, configures, administers, or deploys systems.
+        Playbooks are the language by which Assible orchestrates, configures, administers, or deploys systems.
 They are called playbooks partially because it's a sports analogy, and it's supposed to be fun using them.
         They aren't workbooks :)